atnetws/TYPO3-solr-patcher/README.md

-# TYPO3-solr-patcher
+# TYPO3-solr-patcher (log4shell CVE-2021-44228)
 Small shell script that patches Apache solr versions needed for EXT:solr

 I used this script to patch our Solr Servers that we use for our TYPO3 based web sites.
+It patches the startup script solr.in.sh, backups the previous lib4j files, downloads version 2.15.0 and copies them to Solr's library directory.

+This is a quick hack solution, but it works so far.

 Tested and working in